jessegrosjean/SummarizedCollection/README.md

 ### <a name="future">Future</a>

-I'm hopeful that the Swift Collections project will release a similar data structure in the future.
-It will probably be better implemented and will certainly be better documented and supported.
+I'm hopeful that the Swift Collections ([here's a start](https://github.com/apple/swift-collections/pull/264)!) project will release a similar data structure.
+It will probably be better implemented, documented, and supported.

-It also is unlikely to be quite as tailored to my own wants as this project.
-My expectation is that I'll copy any better parts into this project while also keeping the funky levers and customizations that I want for my own use.
+It's also likely that it won't be as tailored to my own wants as this project.
+My expectation is that I'll keep this project going for my own use and try to copy over any improvements from the Swift Collections code.